About Library Garden

 Library Garden has been conceived as an ongoing conversation among librarians with differing perspectives (public, academic, consortial, state, youth, LIS) but one shared goal: ensuring the health and relevance of libraries.

 Library Garden is maintained by a team of contributing editors.
 We will each contribute to the blog, offering our individual perspectives on issues that affect or relate to libraries of all types.
-But we will also get together for regular topical conversations — conversations with each other, with others, with you — and post those conversations to the blog.
+But we will also get together for regular topical conversations — conversations with each other, with others, with you — and post those conversations, and/or the posts they inspire, to the blog.

 While the Garden is tended by our team of contributing editors, we would also like to open this forum to the occasional guest editor.
 If you have a piece you’d like to contribute, or discussion you’d like to be a part of, let us know.